games647/mcMMOAction/README.md

 This lightweight plugin is based on the feature request from [here](https://github.com/mcMMO-Dev/mcMMO/issues/2659).
 It forwards some useful mcMMO messages to the action chat.
 Instead that these messages spam the regular chat, you'll see them above the item-bar and they will disappear after a shorten time.
 This plugin has no config.
 Just drop the plugin in your plugins folder and start your server.

+This was implemented in an extra plugin, because action bar messages are only implemented in the Spigot API and not in Bukkit. mcMMO only depends on the Bukkit API and doesn't want to move to Spigot only API.

 ## Features